Kepler-22b: Mass, radius, and temperature

 Kepler-22b, dubbed by scientists as a "water world", might be an "ocean-like" planet.
-It might also be comparable to the water-rich planet Gliese 1214 b although Kepler-22b, unlike Gliese 1214 b, is in the habitable zone.
+It might also be comparable to the water-rich planet Enaiposha although Kepler-22b, unlike Enaiposha, is in the habitable zone.
 An Earth-like composition is ruled out to at least 1-sigma uncertainty by radial velocity measurements of the system; it is thus likely to have a more volatile-rich composition with a liquid or gaseous outer shell; this would make it similar to Kepler-11f, one of the smallest known gas planets.
 Natalie Batalha, one of the scientists on the Kepler Space Telescope project, has speculated, "If it is mostly ocean with a small rocky core, it's not beyond the realm of possibility that life could exist in such an ocean".
 This possibility has spurred SETI to perform research on top candidates for extraterrestrial life.

 In the absence of an atmosphere, its equilibrium temperature (assuming an Earth-like albedo) would be approximately 279 K, compared with Earth's 255 K.